Oglethorpe County DUI Lawyer – Oglethorpe County DUI Attorney

 Lexington GA DUI Lawyer – Lexington GA DUI Attorney

 If you have been arrested for DUI in Oglethorpe County, you should act right away to save your Georgia driver's license.
-To save your license, you or your Oglethorpe County DUI Lawyer must file a request for Administrative License Suspension (ALS) hearing within 10 business days of your arrest.
+To save your license, you or your Oglethorpe County DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing or an ignition interlock request within 30 days of your arrest.
 If this requirement is not met, your driver's license will automatically be suspended.

 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your driver's license will automatically be suspended for one full year with no opportunity for restricted permit or early reinstatement.